About the Exclusion Attribute for Files Matching an Exclusion Key Rule

 non-versioned key because the file remains in the exclusion key rule.

-Rename and Restore Operations (Linux)
+Rename and Restore (Linux)

 The effect of rename, or backup/restore operations, involving files associated or excluded with exclusion key rules, is complex.
 In some cases, the operations to restore, or rename, causes conflicts between the key associated with the source file, and the key associated with the target file.
 For example, the result of a rename operation involving a source file, not associated with an exclusion key rule, and target file name associated with a resource set of an exclusion key rule is different from the result of the same operation when the target file name is associated with the resource set of an exclusion key rule with clear_key.